mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 ...produces the following output:

-><strong><em>It was the best of times, it was the blurst of times.</em></strong>
+><strong><em>It was the best of times, it was the blurst of times.</em></strong

-The `<strong>` tags encapsulate the `<em>` tags, which encapsulate the text on the inside.
-Both tags apply their respective formatting to their inner contents.
+The `<strong>` tag encapsulates the `<em>` tag, which encloses the text on the inside.
+Both tags apply their respective formatting inward, causing the contents to be rendered in both bold and italic.

 Tag nesting does not have to be symmetrical:

     <strong>It was the best of times, <em>it was was the blurst of times.</em></strong>